 What happens to monitored product applications?

-PassFort continuously checks all profiles in the Monitoring area for any changes that mean they no longer meets the requirements of their product applications.
-This happens when:
+PassFort continuously checks all monitored applications for any changes that mean the profiles no longer meet the requirements for the application tasks.

 What changes are monitored?

 1. Changes that cause passed tasks to become incomplete

 The following changes cause a passed task to become incomplete: